rajatrakesh/CDF-CDH-Workshop/README.md

 ### Objective

-**The objective of this lab is to provide hands-on experience on Cloudera CDF, CDH (Kafka, Spark, Python, Kudu, Impala and Hue) through a single integrated workflow that brings all these components together in a single use-case.**
+**The objective of this lab is to provide hands-on experience on Cloudera CDF, CDH (NiFi, Schema Registry, Streams Messaging Manager, Kafka, Kudu, Impala and Hue) through a single integrated workflow that brings all these components together in a single use-case.**

 For the purpose of this lab, we would build an end-to-end use case that will: